DaoudiMehdi/Peopleperhour_Scrape/README.md

 # Peopleperhour_Scrape
-Scrape website peopleperhour using Beautifulsoup and requests and pandas
+Scrape www.peopleperhour.com using Beautifulsoup and requests and pandas

 - name of service
 - price